Swamp Thing Series Premiere Shows Promise

 The Swamp Thing series premiere is not a traditional pilot, because the powers-that-be approved a 13-episode season based on the script alone.
 Whereas most pilots, especially for genre properties, must show-and-prove the whole concept in that first episode, Swamp Thing can take its time.
 If it’s not immediately evident by the character choice, this is not a traditional comic book series.
 Comic books and mythology are close cousins in storytelling terms.
 So, it’s apt to suggest, like Icarus, DC Universe’s ambitious Swamp Thing series represents them flying dangerously close to the sun.
 The premiere of the new show hit the DC Universe streaming service last week.
 It may represent a locus point for the viability of the platform.
-The Swamp Thing is not a traditional hero, nor does this series want to be compared to the Arrowverse or even the other DCU streaming shows, Titans and Doom Patrol.
+The Swamp Thing is not a traditional hero, nor does this series want to be compared to the Arrowverse (which just had its season finale) or even the other DCU streaming shows, Titans and Doom Patrol.

 James Wan, fresh off Aquaman success, produces the series specifically because of his experience with genre.
 More so than any film adaptation of this character, this version leans into the horror genre.
 From the opening scene of the Swamp Thing series premiere, audiences know they are in for a grisly horror piece.
 Yet, fans of the original comics, recognize that Swamp Thing may first appear to be horror but, thanks to writers like Moore and Morrison, the character is high fantasy.
 Yet, from implications made by the storytellers, the series will look to adapt this part of the story as well.
 Sadly, the real-world financial concerns of the business of entertainment might get in the way of a truly unique and worthwhile series.
 Time will tell, but if Swamp Thing ends up frustrating fans because of its pace, this might have been a series better suited to a “binge” distribution model.

-The Business of Swamp Thing
+The Business Of Swamp Thing

 The roll-out for the DC Universe original shows is mixed, at best.
 The first trailer for Titans both intrigued and offended DC fans, because of the liberties taken with the characters.
 The show went on to be, essentially, better than its early critics suspected.
 Introduced in that series were the characters for the next original series, Doom Patrol.
 There were some casting shakeups and redesigns, suggesting further trouble.
 Instead, Doom Patrol generally is the most well-received new DC show since CW’s The Flash.
 Still, the trend continued.
 When debuting the first image of Swamp Thing, DC also announced that instead of 13 episodes, the series would consist of only ten.
 Immediately, some took this to mean the series was already cancelled.
 The storytellers denied this rumor recently, bolstered by positive early reviews from select critics.
 For all the rest of us, the proof will be in the series.